Student Voices: A Book Publishing Project for Schools.

 Who is it for?

-Best of all, Student Voices is completely free, ensuring accessibility for all students, regardless of their background or resources.
-By participating, schools create a powerful opportunity for young writers to become published authors, fostering a culture of creativity, achievement, and inclusivity.
+The best part?
+Student Voices is completely free, ensuring every participant, regardless of background or resources, has no barriers.
+By getting involved, your school will provide a life-changing opportunity for young writers to become published authors, fostering a culture of creativity, achievement, and inclusivity.

 What’s the process?

-School gathers completed works from 10-15 students (writing and/or images)
+1. School gathers completed works from 10-15 students (writing/images). **Optional: we provide custom promotional posters (see below).

-School contacts us, then submits student works via email
+2. School contacts us, then submits student works via email.

-We edit, format and create publish-ready manuscript, then submit to school for approval
+3. We edit, format and create publish-ready manuscript, then submit to school for approval.

-We publish a library quality book (some schools then choose to honor the participants in some way)
+4. We publish a library quality book (some schools then choose to honor the participants in some way).

-School (and participants) can order softcover copies at wholesale cost
+5. School (and participants) can order softcover copies at wholesale cost.

 I Am The Opioid Crisis